emacsmirror/repo-grep/README.md

 ## Why use repo-grep?

 - Recursive search from the project root — Git, SVN, or any directory
-- One-keystroke grep from the symbol under cursor
+- One-keystroke search using the symbol under the cursor
 - Optional regex context and file-type filters
 - Multi-repo search from a shared parent folder
 - No setup or project configuration required